public-law/war-crimes-explorer/README.md

 * Possibly submit the information to the ICC (International Criminal Court) as a witness statement.

 ## Status: First rough code and looking for assistance.
-Volunteers and paid contributors are welcome, depending on experience.

 I have a background in Expert Systems, and so that's my first idea for implementing the Explorer.
 **I'm open to any ideas for implementing this.**